Walk it or run it on Saturday, 25th April 2020

-After a fantastic event in 2019, where 55 walkers trekked a combined 1,900 miles in 24-hours across the Peak District, we are back in collaboration with Will4Adventure.
+After a fantastic event in 2019, where 55 walkers trekked a combined 1,900 miles in the Peak District, we are back in collaboration with Will4Adventure.

 What is the A4D True Grit Challenge?

 Each year Action4Diabetics (A4D) organise a fundraising walk in the Peak District called the A4D True Grit Challenge.

 With two different routes easily accessible and starting in Sheffield – one at 25-miles and the other at 50-miles – there is something for everyone.
 Families and experienced athletes alike are welcome!
 All you need to do is complete it within 24-hours.

 Along the route there will be marshals who keep you fed and watered as well as pick up anyone finding the course too tough!